bcoles/kasld/extra/README.md

 # On the target: capture (add --kallsyms to record ground truth for validation).
 extra/collect --kallsyms                    # -> kasld-bundle-<arch>-<rel>-<ts>/

 # Anywhere: replay the exact same facts through kasld, no target needed.
+The
+# report names the captured kernel, not the one running the replay.
 KASLD_SYSROOT=kasld-bundle-*/sysroot ./build/*/kasld -v

 # And check the engine stayed sound over that capture (truth ∈ every range):